 What is one exciting update or near-term opportunity that you would like to share with the digital health community?

-We recently launched our digital clinic in Georgia and Florida and we are seeing our first patients.
-We are currently in the credentialing process to be covered as a group practice and in-network with Aetna, BCBS, UHC, and Medicaid.
-This will help us to reach our goal to take insurance in the next few months.
+We recently launched our digital clinic in Georgia and Florida, and we are seeing our first patients.
+Our entire team has been trained in Compassionate Inquiry, a trauma-informed somatic-based psychotherapeutic approach developed by Dr. Gabor Maté, and we have completed inclusive training with our health equity partner, Violet.
+We are currently in the credentialing process to be covered as a group practice and in-network with Aetna, BCBS, UHC, Kaiser, and Medicaid.
+This will help us to reach our goal of taking insurance in the next few months to expand our reach and impact of care.